gradle/gradle/subprojects/docs/src/docs/release/notes.md

 Gradle comes with a [JaCoCo code coverage](userguide/jacoco_plugin.html) plugin that produces a coverage report for the built-in test task.
 Previously, it was difficult to combine such reports across multiple projects in a safe and convenient way.

 This release adds the new [`jacoco-report-aggregation`](userguide/jacoco_report_aggregation_plugin.html) plugin to make it easy to aggregate code coverage from multiple projects into a single report.
-This plugin uses test suites registered with the `jvm-test-suite` plugin.
+This plugin uses test suites registered with the `jvm-test-suite` plugin in a similar manner to the `test-report-aggregation` plugin described above.

-When this plugin is applied to a Java project, Gradle will automatically create an aggregated code coverage report for each test suite with code coverage data from a compatible test suite in every project that the Java project depends on.
+When this plugin is applied to a Java project, Gradle will automatically create an aggregated code coverage report for each group of suites using the same grouping process as the `test-report-aggregation` plugin.
 See [the sample](samples/sample_jvm_multi_project_with_code_coverage_distribution.html) in the user manual.

 If you want more control over the set of projects that are included in the aggregated report or which test suites are used, see [another sample that requires you to provide this configuration](samples/sample_jvm_multi_project_with_code_coverage_standalone.html) in the user manual.